qing42102/pyputil/README.md

   # the largest displacement in a given mode will be scaled to this length
   max-length: 0.75
   stroke-width: 0.125
+  # whether to take displacements = -displacements since sometimes
+  # those plots look better. can either be boolean true/false, or a list
+  # of mode indices which should be inverted (1-indexed)
+  invert-direction: false

 atom_types:
   C: